siddharth2016/hashnode-blog/ckhk87ws604v38vs1c9af8f0g.md

 ✔ Ephemeral Software</br>
 ✔ Shared Abstraction Layers

-There are so many things he discuss in the article, like
+There are so many things he discusses in the article, like

 Which audience does CPython primarily serve?

 Where does PyPI fit into the picture? (my favourite section)

 And, many more !!

 Article link in the comments.
-Do check it out !
+Do check it out!

 ---

-Just starting you Open Source Journey ?
+Just starting your Open Source Journey?
 Don't forget to check out [Hello Open Source](https://github.com/siddharth2016/hello-open-source)

-Want to `++` your GitHub Profile README ?
+Want to `++` your GitHub Profile README?
 Check out [Quote - README](https://github.com/marketplace/actions/quote-readme)

-Want to make a simple and awesome game from scratch ?
+Want to make a simple and awesome game from scratch?
 Check [PongPong](https://github.com/siddharth2016/PongPong)

-Till next time !
+Till next time!

 Namaste 🙏